Every author needs cheap proofreading options.

-Personally, I use and have been happy with Grammarly as an online grammar checker.
+Personally, I use and have been very happy with Grammarly as an online grammar checker.

 While Grammarly is certainly not good enough to replace a human editor or professional proofreading, it does find many errors.

 If they see your email and sample are littered with typos and basic grammar errors, they are either going to decline your project or charge you a lot for their time.

 Sending an error-free email is another easy way to get a cheaper quote for editing.